reverscore/rever-media-sdk/README.md

 # Rever Media SDK

-Our client-side SDK to handle image and file uploads and downloads.
+Our JavaScript SDK to handle image and file uploads and downloads.

 ## Installation